 - Monetary policies.
 Central bank implements Government policies that enhance or sustain the economy through various investment strategies.

-You can learn more about central bank influence on Forex market reading trade.com news review.
+You can learn more about central bank influence on the forex market by reading the daily forexnews on the Internet.

 Natural disasters like floods, or famine in a country negatively affect currency values.
 Under adverse circumstances, the money flow within that country’s boundaries gets severely restricted.
 People start becoming more cautious about spending, which dramatically reduces overall investment funds.
 Government spending gets reduced due to the huge expense in relief activities.